microsoft/vscode-docs/docs/editor/debugging.md

 ## Debug actions

-Once a debug session starts, the **Debug toolbar** will appear on the top of the editor.
+Once a debug session starts, the **Debug toolbar** will appear on the top of the window.

 ![Debug Actions](images/debugging/toolbar.png)